rjnpnigrhi/Phonegap-3-Boilerplate/README.md

 This is a boilerplate for Creating Android Apps with Cordova 3.1.0.
 <br>
 Basically this was created for one of my personal project.
-If you are a JavaScript/Web developer and don't know the "J" of Java then you might be able to generate an .apk file from the official docs of Phonegap.
+If you are a JavaScript/Web developer and kinda feel like you don't know the "J" of Java then you might just be able to generate an .apk file from the official docs of Phonegap.
 But if you want to submit it to Play Store then you need a Production Ready .apk file which I find pretty hard to generate by following the official Phonegap docs.

 In this repo you will find a "almost" Production Ready Corodova Project for Eclipse.
 <br>